 Previous studies showed that the hydroclimatic changes in the Yellow River basin varied spatially.
-According to the river discharge records and the China Meteorological Administration (CMA) weather observations, precipitation in the source region of the Yellow River was low in the 1990s but returned to above normal after 2002 while discharge remained low (Zhou et al., 2012).
-In Hailiutu river basin, a small catchment (~ 2600 km^2) in the middle reaches of the Yellow River, the river discharge reached lowest in the 1990s and recovered in the 2000s (Yang et al., 2012).
-At the river mouth, annual streamflow decreased severely from 1997 to 2002 but increased thereafter as

-- 5 the direct beneficiary of the environment-friendly water resource allocation projects (Cui et al., 2009; Yu et al., 2011).
+According to the river discharge records and the China Meteorological Administration (CMA) weather observations, precipitation in the source region of the Yellow River was low in the 1990s, but returned to above normal after 2002, while discharge remained low (Zhou and Huang, 2012).
+In the Hailiutu river basin, a small catchment ($\sim 2600 \,\mathrm{km^2}$) in the middle reaches of the Yellow River, the river discharge reached its lowest level in the 1990s and recovered in the 2000s (Yang et al., 2012).
+At the river mouth, annual streamflow decreased severely from 1997 to 2002, but increased thereafter as the direct beneficiary of the environment-friendly water resource allocation projects (Cui et al., 2009; Yu et al., 2011).
 Although reservoir regulations may help to increase the low flow in the river channel, there must be enough water in the river systems to enable the allocation for eco-environmental water use.
-Understanding the changes in natural runoff is essential to explain the observed streamflow change at the lower - reaches in the recent decade and is informative for future water resources management in the Yellow River basin.
-Since the catchment area between Huayuankou station and river mouth is small (about 3% of the total catchment area) and the river flow between Huayuankou station and river mouth is largely withdrawn for irrigation (Tang et al., 2008b), the natural runoff above the Huayuankou station is of special interest. - 15 A hydrological model, the Soil and Water Assessment Tool (SWAT), was used to reproduce the natural runoff in the catchment above the Huayuankou station.
-SWAT is a hydrologic model developed to evaluate water resources in large agricultural basins (Arnold et al., 1998; Arnold and Fohrer, 2005).
-It has been used to assess water resource and nonpoint pollution problems at a wide range of scales across the globe. - The SWAT model has been used in many hydrological applications and climatic change studies in the Yellow River basin and its sub-basins (Li et al., 2009; Xu, et al., 2009, 2011; Liu et al., 2011).
-The climate elasticity of runoff derived by Yang and Yang (2011) was used to further attribute the changes in natural runoff to changes in different climatic variables.
-Climate elasticity of runoff was defined by the proportional change in - 25 runoff to the proportional change in a climatic variable such as precipitation (Schaake, 1990).
-Climate elasticity of runoff provides a measure of the sensitivity of runoff to the changes in the climatic variables and is widely used in impact assessment of climatic changes on hydrology (Sankarasubramanian et al., 2001; Chiew, 2006; Fu et al., 2007; Zheng et al., 2009; Tang and Lettenmaier, 2012).
+It is unknown how the recent climatic variations may affect natural runoff and whether the change in natural runoff helps to avoid the zero-flow phenomenon.
+Understanding the changes in natural runoff is essential for explaining the observed streamflow change at the lower reaches in the recent decade and is informative for future water resource management in the Yellow River basin.
+Unless otherwise noted, runoff in this paper refers to the natural runoff that would have occurred prior to human influences.
+Since the catchment area between Huayuankou station and the river mouth is small (about 3% of the total catchment area), and the river flow between Huayuankou station and the river mouth is largely withdrawn for irrigation (Tang et al., 2008b), the runoff above the Huayuankou station is of special interest.

+A hydrological model, the Soil and Water Assessment Tool (SWAT), was used to simulate the runoff in the catchment above the Huayuankou station.
+SWAT is a hydrological model developed to evaluate water resources in large agricultural basins (Arnold et al., 1998; Arnold and Fohrer, 2005).
+The SWAT model has been used to assess water resource and nonpoint pollution problems at a wide range of scales across the globe.
+It has also been used in many hydrological applications and climatic change studies in the Yellow River basin and its sub-basins (Li et al., 2009; Xu et al., 2009; Liu et al., 2011; Xu et al., 2011).
+The climate elasticity of runoff derived by Yang and Yang (2011) was used to further attribute the runoff change to changes in different climatic variables.
+Climate elasticity of runoff was defined by the proportional change in runoff to the proportional change in a climatic variable such as precipitation (Schaake, 1990).
+Climate elasticity of runoff provides a measure of the sensitivity of runoff to the changes in the climatic variables (e.g., precipitation and temperature) and is widely used in the impact assessment of climatic changes on hydrology (Sankarasubramanian et al., 2001; Chiew, 2006; Fu et al., 2007; Zheng et al., 2009; Tang and Lettenmaier, 2012).
 The streamflow sensitivities to the changes in the climatic variables have been analytically explored in some previous studies (Liu and Cui, 2011; Liu and McVicar, 2012).
-This paper compared the analytical estimates with the runoff simulations from SWAT model, and investigated the possible climatic factors contributed to the recent natural streamflow change at the Huayuankou station.
-The paper concluded with the recent natural streamflow change

-5 Huayuankou station.
-The paper concluded with the recent natural streamflow chang and the contributions from the changes in different climatic variables.
+This paper compared the analytical estimates with the runoff simulations from SWAT model, and investigated the possible climatic contributions to the recent runoff change at the Huayuankou station and at the sub-basins.
+The paper concluded with the changes in recent runoff and the contributions of the changes in different climatic variables to the runoff changes.